George Sherman: Later career

 Sherman directed a pilot for a TV series A.P.O.
 923 (1962).
 He did episodes of Naked City, Route 66, Daniel Boone and Gentle Ben.

 Later features included Wounds of Hunger (1963), Panic Button (1964), La nueva Cenicienta (1964), Búsqueme a esa chica (1964), Vendetta (1965) and Smoky (1966).

 His last feature was Big Jake (1971) with John Wayne - Sherman was in ill health during the shoot and reportedly Wayne took over directing some scenes.

 Sherman's final credits were episodes of The Family Holvak (1975) and Mobile One.

 Sherman retired from filmmaking in 1978.

 He died of heart and kidney failure.
 He was survived by his wife, four daughters and a brother.

 Awards

 In 1962 Sherman received the Bronze Wrangler Award from the National Cowboy & Western Heritage Museum for producing The Comancheros.
 In 1988 he received the Golden Boot Award for his significant contributions to the Western film genre.
 Sherman died at Cedars Sinai Medical Center in Los Angeles on March 15, 1991, at the age of 82.

+2025 Cannes Film Festival tribute

+in 2025, film director Quentin Tarantino paid tribute to two films directed by George Sherman, Red Canyon and Comanche Territory, by hosting special screenings of the films at the 2025 Cannes Film Festival.